francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

   breeze.

 All of this allowed us to focus on the product and not worry about the "ops" side of things.
-As a single team that was just starting out and owned the entire codebase, this was a great way to start.
+As a single team that was just starting out and owned the entire codebase, this was great.

-As we scaled into maintaining multiple microservices, we started to see the limits.
+As we scaled into maintaining multiple microservices though, we started to see the limits.
 A single change would force us to test and deploy all the microservices, even if they were not affected by the change.

 ## Considerations in adopting a monorepo